Loading...

 It's usually the first page a user sees.

-Here we have an example, homepage heading.
+Here we have an example.

-It usually provides a heading, an overview of the site's purpose, navigation options, and easy access to other pages.
+It usually provides a heading, an overview of the site's, purpose, navigation options, and easy access to other pages.

 We can then create branches that lead from the homepage to other pages.